Optimizing Immunoprecipitation of GFP-tagged Proteins in Plant Cell Extracts

 Speaker

-Dr. Mayank Sharma Scientist at ETH Zurich Dr Sharma will present his optimized protocol for IP of GFP-tagged proteins from crude plant cell extracts, as detailed in Methods in Molecular Biology (PMID: 36107351).
+Dr. Mayank Sharma Scientist at ETH Zurich Dr Sharma presented his optimized protocol for IP of GFP-tagged proteins from crude plant cell extracts, as detailed in Methods in Molecular Biology (PMID: 36107351).

 |